 Something may someday affect the life process and be En#2, but is not now.

-Here are some examples of Environment #0.
+Here are more examples of Environment #0.
 For each one we can ask:

 Did it not exist before?
 How did it arrive and surprise?
 How did it integrate into the life process and change it?